GCBallesteros/trattoria/README.md

 # 🍕 Trattoria 🍕
 Trattoria delivers you the fastest streaming algorithms to analyze your TTTR data.
 We currenlty support the following algorithms:
-- Second order autocorrelations: Calculate the autocorrelation between two channels of your TCSPC.
+- __Second order autocorrelations__: Calculate the autocorrelation between two channels of your TCSPC.
-- Intensity time trace: Calculate the intensity on each (or all) channels versus time.
+- __Intensity time trace__: Calculate the intensity on each (or all) channels versus time.
-- Zero finder: Given two uncorrelated channels (e.g. a laser behind a 50/50 splitter) compute the delay between the input channels.
+- __Zero finder__: Given two uncorrelated channels (e.g. a laser behind a 50/50 splitter)
+  compute the delay between the input channels.

 ## Supported file formats